def1ant1/RusticUI/docs/testing/quick-start.md

 ## Prerequisites

+> **Managed option:** Opening the repository in the RusticUI devcontainer or a
+> GitHub Codespace provisions everything in this list automatically—Rust,
+> Node 20 + pnpm, Playwright Chromium bundles, and the xtask verification
+> guards.
+Review `.devcontainer/devcontainer.json` for the cache layout and
+> post-create automation sequence before mirroring custom environments.【F:.devcontainer/devcontainer.json†L1-L52】【F:.devcontainer/scripts/post-create.sh†L1-L38】

 1. Install the latest stable Rust toolchain and add the `wasm32-unknown-unknown`
    target: `rustup target add wasm32-unknown-unknown`.
 2. Install framework launchers used by the scaffolds you plan to touch: